-The Lord Jesus says that when the Holy Spirit comes upon the disciples, the Spirit's presence on them and in them will be seen as righteousness for which many people are looking.
+The Lord Jesus is saying that, when the Holy Spirit comes upon the disciples, the Spirit's presence on them and in them will be seen as righteousness for which many people are looking.
 A Christian's confidence, faith, and right standing before God are very convicting to an unbeliever.
-Saul (Paul) viewed this right standing and righteousness on the face of Stephen as he graciously responded to his critics.
-His face shone like an angel as he forgave his persecutors (Acts 6:15).
+This right standing and righteousness are what Saul (Paul) viewed on the face of Stephen when his face shone like an angel (Acts 6:15).
 The glory and righteousness of God on Stephen's face as He died amid persecution was a powerful testimony to those watching his stoning.